 Census data analysts may be interested in delving deeper into the packages introduced in Chapter 11, such as censusapi, ipumsr, and lehdr.
 Geospatial analysts will want to read Geocomputation with R (Lovelace, Nowosad, and Muenchow 2019) to gain a strong command of R’s capabilities for spatial data.
 Those interested in machine learning and prediction, which is not a major focus of this book, should read Ken Steif’s Public Policy Analytics (Steif 2021), which uses some of the skills learned in this book in applied machine learning workflows for public policy.
 Readers who want to learn more about modeling, especially within a tidyverse framework, should keep an eye on Tidy Modeling with R (Kuhn and Silge 2021), which is not yet complete at the time of this writing but when finished will offer a comprehensive overview of how to model data in a tidyverse-friendly way.

 My future development work on these packages will certainly be done with recent threats to Census data quality in mind.
 While we are very fortunate in the R community to have such a breadth of data resources at our fingertips, it is important to be aware of how ephemeral that can be.
-The Census Bureau will not be releasing 2020 1-year ACS estimates due to data collection problems during the COVID-19 pandemic, breaking time series workflows that use 1-year ACS data.
-While the 5-year 2016-2020 ACS dataset will still be released, COVID-19 data collection problems will be present in ACS samples for the next several years.
+The Census Bureau did not release its typical 2020 1-year ACS estimates due to data collection problems during the COVID-19 pandemic, breaking time series workflows that use 1-year ACS data.
+While the 5-year 2016-2020 ACS dataset was still released, larger margins of error due to COVID-19 data collection problems will be present in ACS samples for the next several years.

 The Census data community has also been grappling with the tension between preserving respondent privacy and maintaining data quality.
 The 2020 decennial Census data are released using differential privacy, an approach that introduces errors into datasets in an attempt to preserve overall population characteristics while limiting the possibility of re-identifying individuals in the data (Abowd 2018).
 Advocates for differential privacy argue that disclosure avoidance techniques are necessary to prevent re-identification attacks which are important for the Census Bureau given modern database reconstruction technologies (Hawes 2020).
 Critics of this approach, however, have argued that differential privacy will have a disastrous impact on Census data quality (Ruggles et al. 2019), potentially making microdata and block-level aggregate data unusable.
 The loss in data quality also threatens to disproportionately impact rural populations and racial & ethnic minorities.
 This will make it difficult to evaluate racial health disparities (Santos-Lozada, Howard, and Verdery 2020), accurately estimate COVID-19 mortality rates (Hauer and Santos-Lozada 2021), and complete countless other analyses that require access to high-quality small-area Census data.
 More broadly, Ruggles and Van Riper (2021) argue that re-identification attacks with database reconstruction are little different than what is produced with a random number generator, and that the actual threats to the population from Census data re-identification are already publicly available on the internet.